zakodium-oss/react-plot-docs/docs/300_annotations/100_text.md

 import TextDemo from './Text.demo.tsx';

-`Text` annotation allows adding personnalized text to plot in a specific position
+`Text` annotation allows adding personalised text to plot in a specific position

 <TextDemo/>